 Alnylam RNAi drug reverses progress of rare fatal disease: study

-REUTERS: More than half of patients with a rare, rapidly progressing fatal genetic disorder experienced significant improvement after being treated with an Alnylam Pharmaceutical Inc drug that uses gene silencing technology, according to results of a late stage study released on Thursday.
+REUTERS: More than half of patients with a rare, rapidly progressing often fatal genetic disorder experienced significant improvement after being treated with an Alnylam Pharmaceutical Inc drug that uses gene silencing technology, according to results of a late stage study presented on Thursday.

+Alnylam shares rose more than 17 percent, to US$142.16.
+Ionis Pharmaceuticals Inc also presented data for a rival drug that while positive appeared to pale in comparison to the Alnylam results, and its shares fell more than 9 percent to US$52.39.

-The drug, patisiran, was being tested against the life-shortening condition called hereditary ATTR (hATTR) amyloidosis with polyneuropathy, which affects an estimated 50,000 people worldwide.
+The Alnylam drug, patisiran, was being tested against hereditary ATTR (hATTR) amyloidosis with polyneuropathy, which affects an estimated 50,000 people worldwide.
 It is being developed in partnership with Sanofi.

+When Alnylam announced in September that the trial succeeded, its shares surged 51 percent.

-More than 90 percent of those who received patisiran infusion every three weeks in the 225-patient trial experienced a halt in disease progression, with 56 percent actually improving after 18 months, the companies said.
+More than 90 percent of those who received patisiran infusion every three weeks in the 225-patient trial experienced a halt in disease progression, and 56 percent showed an improvement in their condition after 18 months, the companies said.

-On a scale that measures neurological disease impairment, patisiran patients' scores on average declined by 6 points, indicating improvement, while scores of those who received a placebo worsened by 28 points, data presented at a medical meeting in Paris showed.
+On a neurological disease impairment scale, patisiran patients' scores on average declined by 6 points, indicating improvement, while scores of those who received a placebo worsened by 28 points, data presented at a medical meeting in Paris showed.

 The mean 34-point difference was deemed highly statistically significant.

-In addition, 51 percent of patisiran patients reported improvement on a quality of life scale, with a mean 6.7-point improvement at 18 months versus a 14.4-point worsening for the placebo group.
-Patisiran patients also saw improvement in a 10-meter walking measure.
+In addition, 51 percent of patisiran patients reported improvement on a quality of life scale, with a mean 6.7-point improvement at 18 months versus a 14.4-point worsening for placebo recipients, a 21.1-point difference.

+In the study of the Ionis drug, inotersen, the mean difference versus placebo on neurological impairment was 19.7 points, and for quality of life 11.7 points, both after 15 months.

+Leerink Partners analyst Paul Matteis said patisiran safety data also looked superior to the Ionis drug.
+"We think the Alnylam data are confirming to the current consensus view that patisiran will be the market leader."

-If unchecked, the gene mutation causes amyloid proteins to accumulate in peripheral tissues of the nerves, gut, and heart, causing damage to organs and tissue and a wide range of debilitating symptoms.
-Patients have a life expectancy of 2.5 to 15 years from symptom onset, with liver transplant an option for slowing progression.
+If unchecked, the gene mutation causes amyloid proteins to accumulate in peripheral tissues of the nerves, gut and heart, causing damage to organs and tissue and a wide range of debilitating symptoms.
+Patients have a life expectancy of 2.5 to 15 years from symptom onset.

 The most common patisiran side effects were peripheral edema and infusion-related reaction that led to one patient discontinuation.
 Of serious adverse side effects reported, only a case of diarrhea was deemed related to patisiran.